-The Hennepin County Sheriff's Office Crime Laboratory Unit is one of four (4) accredited crime laboratories in the State of Minnesota (the others are the MN BCA Laboratory in St. Paul and Bemidji, and the Minneapolis Crime Laboratory).
-At the HCSO Crime Lab, the Crime Scene Section, which operates 24/7, was the first full-time team of crime scene investigators (CSIs) in Minnesota to earn accreditation.
+The HCSO Crime Laboratory Unit is one of six accredited crime laboratories in the State of Minnesota.
+The others are the MN BCA state laboratories located in St. Paul and Bemidji, the Minneapolis PD crime lab, the St. Paul PD crime lab, and the Tri-County Regional Forensic Laboratory.)
+In addition, at the HCSO Crime Lab, the Crime Scene Section, which operates 24/7, was the first full-time team of Crime Scene Investigators (CSIs) in Minnesota to earn accreditation.

 The demand for the services of the Hennepin County Sheriff's Office Crime Laboratory continues to grow.
 Advancements in technology (particularly in DNA analysis) and the laboratory’s focus on property crime investigations are two of the driving factors behind the increasing demand for forensic services from suburban Hennepin County law enforcement agencies.

-The HCSO Crime Laboratory is one of only three crime laboratories in the State of Minnesota that provide forensic DNA testing (the other two are the MN BCA Lab located in St. Paul and Bemidji).
+The HCSO Crime Laboratory is one of only four crime laboratories in Minnesota that provide forensic DNA testing (the others include the two MN BCA labs and the Tri-County Regional Forensic Laboratory.)

-The HCSO Crime Laboratory is one of over 190 public law enforcement crime laboratories nationwide that participate in the FBI Combined DNA Index System (CODIS).
+The HCSO Crime Laboratory is one of many public law enforcement crime laboratories nationwide that participate in the FBI Combined DNA Index System - CODIS.
 CODIS allows the laboratory to compare biological evidence recovered at crime scenes to a database of DNA profiles that include the following: